qonceptual/QwikHttp/README.md

 Response Handlers are super easy to use too.

 #### Typed Result Handlers
 There are various Typed response handlers that correspond to the type of data You are expecting to get back.
-By letting the api know you want an array of JSON objects parsed into NSDictionaries, you can unload all this repetitive parsing logic and let the API do it.
+By letting the api know you want an array of JSON objects parsed into NSDictionaries for example, you can unload all this repetitive parsing logic and let the API do it.
 ```
     QwikHttp(urlString: "http://api.com", httpMethod: .get).dictionaryResponse{ (responseDictionary) -> Void in
         //the api's JSON response has been parsed into an NSDictionary for you, guaranteed!